dhall-lang/dhall-lang/standard/types.md

 If the inferred input type of the function does not match the inferred type of the function argument then that is a type error

-Carefully note that you should not check `A₀ ≡ A₁` until you have first checked the two other preconditions.
-This is because a β-equivalence check might not terminate if one of `A₀` or `A₁` is not well-typed
+Carefully note that you should not check `A₀ ≡ A₁` until you have first check that `A₀` and `A₁` are well-typed.
+This is because a equivalence check might not terminate if one of `A₀` or `A₁` is not well-typed.

 ### `let` expressions